ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 4. (semantics) Any intermediate exception handlers may eat our error since it is a exception.
 5. (syntax) Partitioning the inputs into two groups is not a pleasant experience and scales poorly with more groups.

+We will first address the correctness of our solution, and then we will address the syntactic issues.
 ### Functional error handling
 The classic answer to error handling when effects are involved in functional programming are monad transformers.
 Although this won't be our final destination, adding a monad transformer as an intermediate stepping stone in our refactoring will help us understand the problem better.